angelxvalle/School-c-/README.md

 # School-c-
 C++ class in school

-This repository is for school purposes.
+This repository is for all class projects.
-All file were created by Angel Valle as assignments.
+All files were created by Angel Valle.